xalopp/vagrant-php7sqlsrv/README.md

 # Vagrant Box installing PHP7 with Microsoft SQLSRV PECL extension for testing

-This package will provide you a ready to run Ubuntu 16.04 virtual machine preinstalled with [PHP7](http://php.net) and [Microsoft Drivers for PHP for SQL Server](https://github.com/Azure/msphpsql).
+This package will provide you a ready to run virtual machine preinstalled with [PHP7](http://php.net) and [Microsoft Drivers for PHP for SQL Server](https://github.com/Azure/msphpsql).

+Currently, following operating systems are supported:
+* Ubuntu 16.04 `xenial` 64 bit
+* Debian 8.5 `jessie` 64 bit

 # Prerequisites
 * [VirtualBox](https://www.virtualbox.org/)